-Students must complete 30 credit points of graduate-level coursework in order to complete the degree.
+Students must complete 30 credit points of graduate-level coursework and two Residence Units in order to complete the degree.
 The degree can be completed within three semesters or students may also pursue a program of part-time study over a period of no longer than four years.

 Students should review the Human Rights Studies M.A.
 (HRSMA) Digital Student Handbook for information about academic policies, degree planning, and other resources.
 (Courseworks login required).
 Students should also review the Graduate School of Arts and Sciences (GSAS) student handbook, particularly the Student Affairs section, for additional information on academic policies and procedures.

 The overall degree structure is as follows:

 All students enroll in Introduction to Human Rights in their first fall semester of study.
 The other two core courses are offered in the fall and spring semesters.

 This course provides a wide-ranging survey of conceptual foundations and issues in contemporary human rights.
 The course examines the philosophical origins of human rights, their explication in the evolving series of international documents, questions about enforcement, and current debates.
 It also explores topics such as women's rights, development and human rights, the use of torture, humanitarian intervention, and the horrors of genocide.
 The broad range of subjects covered in the course is intended to assist students in honing their interests and making future course selections in the human rights field.

 This course introduces the fundamental concepts and problems of public international law.
 What are the origins of international law?
 Is international law really law?
 Who is governed by it?
 How are treaties interpreted?
 What is the relationship between international law and domestic law?
 We examine the interplay between law and international politics, in particular with reference to international human rights, humanitarian law, the use of force, and international criminal prosecutions.
 No prior knowledge of international law is required.
 While the topics are necessarily law-related, the course will assume no prior exposure to legal studies.